 Retention.
 The criteria for deciding how long to retain personal information is generally based on whether such period is sufficient to fulfill the purposes for which we collected it as described in this notice, including complying with our legal obligations.

-Deidentification.
-We do not attempt to reidentify deidentified information derived from personal information, except for the purpose of testing whether our deidentification processes comply with applicable law.
+De-identification.
+We do not attempt to re-identify de-identified information derived from personal information, except for the purpose of testing whether our de-identification processes comply with applicable law.